-One of the requirements to register a medical device in Mexico, is to have a warehouse to store the product.
-It is true that there are not rules about the extension of the warehouse, but either it is a regular place with few square meters or a big depot, there is a list of requirements that must be implemented by the establishment.
-It is worth mentioning, that this is applicable for both the Sanitary Registration Holder and the distributors listed in the registration.
+One of the requirements to register a medical device in Mexico is to have a warehouse to store the product.
+Although there are no rules regarding the exact size of the warehouse, whether it is a small space with a few square meters or a large depot, there is a defined list of requirements that must be implemented by the establishment.
+This applies both to the Sanitary Registration Holder and to the distributors listed in the registration.

-Then, in order to have a warehouse, COFEPRIS will require to get a Warehouse Notice, a notification submitted to the health authorities informing the activities that will be developed in the establishment.
+To legally operate a warehouse in Mexico, COFEPRIS requires submitting a Warehouse Notice, which informs the health authorities of the activities that will be carried out in the establishment.

 A key point to consider is that the warehouse also requires a Quality Manager or Sanitary Responsible, who is the person responsible for all the activities developed in the establishment.
-The Quality Manager must be a health professional with experience in the field and is also declared in the Warehouse Notice.
+The Quality Manager must be a health professional with experience in the field and must be declared in the Warehouse Notice.

-In addition, warehouses of medical devices must be compliant with the requirements of the following standards:
+In addition, warehouses for medical devices must be compliant with the requirements of the following standards:

-• Official Mexican Norm NOM-241-SSA1-2021: Good manufacturing practices for establishments dedicated to the medical device manufacture
+- Official Mexican Norm NOM-241-SSA1: Good manufacturing practices for establishments dedicated to the medical device manufacture

-• Supplement for Medical Devices.
-Fourth edition.
-Pharmacopoeia of the United Mexican States
+- Supplement for Medical Devices.
+Pharmacopoeia of the United Mexican States (latest edition)

 As stated in these documents, the warehouse must have a Quality Management System (QMS) with minimum requirements, such as: